This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small hummingbird cake recipe, check out our Leftover Ingredients Recipe Finder.

-• Egg: One egg binds the ingredients and adds moisture.
+• Egg: Binds the ingredients and adds moisture.

-• Banana: One ripe banana for sweetness and moisture.
-Got extra bananas?
-Use one in Chocolate Chip Banana Bread, Banana Upside Down Cake, or Banana Cream Pie.
+• Banana: One ripe banana adds moisture and natural sweetness.
+Use extra bananas in Chocolate Chip Banana Bread, Banana Upside Down Cake, or Banana Cream Pie.

 Recipe Variations